mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 > What should the system do when an order cannot be fulfilled entirely because not all items are in stock?

 The key here is the "when" in the question; it's not a matter of "if."
 It'll happen.
 Probably the business will tell us to accept the order.
 Warehouse stocks are elastic; we can replenish them; this means we can take the order, making it an internal partial order.
 Ships what we have, create a second internal partial order and ship it when items are back in stock.
-Meanwhile, we can send the customers an email, apologizing for the issue telling them what to expect.
+Meanwhile, we can send the customers an email, apologizing for the inconvenience telling them what to expect.
 Brutally said, it's a follow-the-money approach.
-In a complex system like the one we described, it's like that there is some analytics in place that captures low stocks for sold items and preorders them before they're going out of stock.
-If that's the case, the system will likely fulfill the pending partial order faster than the customer expects.
+In a complex system like the one we described, some analytics captures low stocks for sold items and preorders them before going out of stock.
+If that's the case, the system will likely fulfill the pending partial order faster than the customer expects, which is probably something similar to what happened to David's order.

 ## Commands never fail